IT’s Guide to Dealing With Data During a Healthcare Merger

 Many consider it to be the greatest data policy evaluation tool for any healthcare organization merger.
 For the team to be truly multi-dimensional, it must have a security representative, a regulatory representative, and a legal representative at its core.
 But it means more than just putting together the best people—these people also need to be willing to work together.
+A PwC survey found that companies that have a strong integration team and involve them early on experience 40% more favorable results.
 Flexibility is key.
 Often, two companies merging means that IT staff on both sides will need to adapt their data practices.

 Representatives from both sides of the aisle must go in and look at the policies and processes from top to bottom.
 A sampling of the questions that need to be asked are: “Is the acquiree really following through on what needs to be remediated?”
 “Do the systems have disaster recovery plans in place?”
 “What are the issues regarding legacy systems?”
 Cooperation and communication will go a long way to make sure you’re getting the answers to all the critical questions.

 Another key consideration to keep in mind: no one outranks a merger.
-Make sure your merger team has a keymaster—someone who can help the team gain access to the people and places they need to get their questions answered.
-Team must have enough clout to bring issues to the executive level quickly.
+Make sure your merger team has a key master — someone who can help the team gain access to the people and places they need to get their questions answered.
+The team must have enough clout to bring issues to the executive level quickly.
 Prompt communication can be vital for a fruitful merger.

 Mergers, acquisitions, and partnerships are resculpting the healthcare landscape, but

 a newly merged organization will not realize the full potential of its union until it can tap into the power of its combined data.